Get Vivid Drums Using Harmonic Saturation

 Without proper processing, drums can sound dull and lifeless.
-Moreover, if the drums have emphasized high frequencies, they may sound quite artificial.
-It’s not a secret that processing your drum sounds with proper “warm” saturation can enormously help, although some saturation effect units sound way better than others.
-Having this in mind, in the next tutorial, we will show you how to get vivid drums by using harmonic saturation.
+Moreover, if the drums have emphasized high frequencies, they may sound entirely artificial.
+It's no secret that processing your drum sounds with proper "warm" saturation can enormously help, although some saturation effect units sound way better than others.
+Having this in mind, in the following tutorial, we will show you how to get vivid drums by using harmonic saturation.

 As usual, we have previously made a short sequence in the SoundBridge: DAW, where the drum section will be the point of our interest.
 Let's start by listening to our sequence with the unprocessed drum section.